asselstine/solidity-upgrade-patterns/README.md

 ### Storage

-When the Colony Network goes to create a new Colony it will create an EtherRouter instance that points to the latest version of the Colony Resolver.
-In this way the Colony EtherRouter will take on the storage shape of the contract registered in it's Resolver.

 The first EtherRouter that is deployed becomes the main point of entry for the platform.
 It acts as the storage and will take on the storage shape and behaviour of the contracts in the Colony Network Resolver (it's shape will be the same as ColonyNetworkStorage).

+The Colony Network creates new colonies by creating new EtherRouter instance that point to the latest version of the Colony Resolver.
+The EtherRouter will take on the storage shape of the contracts registered in it's Resolver.

 ##### Upgrades